 There are many ways and situations people grieve pet loss.
 Each situation is unique and must be treated and honored with care.
 Some people will never get your pain and that is okay.
 What is important is you value yourself, your grief and find others who will do the same.

 ABOUT THE AUTHOR--------------

-Lisa Hutchison is a licensed mental health counselor specializing in working with sensitive, caring helpers and artists connecting them to their spirit and that of the Divine.
-She holds a Master of Education Degree in mental health counseling from the University of Massachusetts Boston.
-Lisa is also a published writer for Chicken Soup for the Soul.
-She offers a free monthly newsletter featuring education for empathic people, motivational and creativity tips.
-Visit www.lisahutchison.net sign up or email Lisa at firstname.lastname@example.org
+Lisa Hutchison is a licensed mental health counselor.
+She offers empathic helpers and artists practical ways to refill and recharge your energy, while connecting to creativity.
+Lisa holds a Master of Education Degree in mental health counseling from the University of Massachusetts Boston.
+Lisa’s writing has been published in two Chicken Soup for the Soul books.
+Her psychological advice has been featured in Readers Digest and The Huffington Post.
+Sign up for her free monthly newsletter at www.lisahutchison.net or email Lisa at firstname.lastname@example.org